Noahs-ARK/ARKcat/README.md

 ################################

 #installing with anaconda:
-conda create --name arkcat python numpy scipy scikit-learn setuptools tensorflow matplotlib
+conda create --name arkcat python numpy pip install --upgrade numpy #it needs to be numpy 1.12.1 pip install scipy pip install scikit-learn pip install setuptools pip install tensorflow pip install matplotlib

 #not sure why this is needed. there's a bug report about it here: https://github.com/ContinuumIO/anaconda-issues/issues/720 seems like it's only a problem on ubuntu
-conda install  -f  numpy
+#conda install  -f  numpy

 source activate arkcat